buildkite/docs/pages/integrations/slack.md

 ## Changing channels

 Once created, the Slack channel and workspace cannot be changed.
 To post to a different channel or workspace, create a new notification service.
+Alternatively, you can use a [Slack Workspace](/integrations/slack_workspace) to configure notifications in YAML.

 ## Conditional notifications